Franklin Covey Co. (FC): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The company was officially established in 1997 through the merger of Franklin Quest and Covey Leadership Center.
+The current entity, Franklin Covey Co., was officially formed on May 30, 1997, through the merger of Franklin Quest Co. and Covey Leadership Center.

 Original location